fischerling/vis/README.md

 [![Documentation Status](https://readthedocs.org/projects/vis/badge/?version=master)](http://vis.readthedocs.io/en/master/?badge=master)
 [![#vis-editor on libera](https://img.shields.io/badge/IRC-%23vis--editor-blue.svg)](ircs://irc.libera.chat:6697/vis-editor)

+This is a fork containing patches to enable and ease the use of the [vis-lspc](https://gitlab.com/muhq/vis-lspc) language server protocol plugin.

+Included Patches:

+* [style-line-numbers](https://github.com/fischerling/vis/tree/style-line-numbers) - allow lua to style line numbers to hint information to the user

 Vis aims to be a modern, legacy-free, simple yet efficient editor, combining the strengths of both vi(m) and sam.